lschierer/RUT/packages/luke/Politics_And_Law/Can_I_vote_for_Romney.md

 ---

-title: Can I vote for Romney
+title: "Can I vote for Romney"
 date:
 tags:
   - morality-religion